-If you have been diagnosed with Carpal Tunnel Syndrome (CTS), commonly caused by repetitive stress injury at work, and have determined that surgery if your best course of action for treatment, then you may have several questions about what this will entail.
+If you have been diagnosed with Carpal Tunnel Syndrome (CTS), commonly caused by repetitive stress injury at work, and have determined that surgery is your best course of action for treatment, then you may have several questions about what this will entail.
 For most patients, their biggest concern has to do with their recovery time, and more specifically, how much time they will need to take off work.

 This is particularly important for people who need to type or use their hands and wrists to do their job effectively.
 Unfortunately, there is no one-size-fits-all answer for how long it takes to heal.
 However, if you are getting this type of surgery, you can expect some significant downtime during the recovery process.
 The recovery time can also depend on the type of Carpal Tunnel Surgery that you have as each involves a slightly different process.
 These are the two types of surgeries.